 In addtion to the ketchup, the ingredients you will need for the meatballs are ground chicken, an egg, almond flour, avocado oil, salt and pepper.
-For the sauce you will need the pineapple juice and ketchup, as well as coconut aminos, sesame oil and sriracha.
+For the sauce you will need the pineapple juice and ketchup, as well as coconut aminos, sesame oil, rice vinegar, and sriracha.
 Feel free to use soy sauce in place of the coconut aminos if you aren’t on the Whole30.

-I used xanthan gum to thicken my sweet and sour sauce.
-I only use a tiny bit of this at the very end of cooking, but if you don’t feel comfortable using this ingredient, or just don’t want to, you can leave it out of the recipe.
+I used arrowroot starch to thicken my sweet and sour sauce.
+I only use a tiny bit of this at the very end of cooking.
+If you don’t feel comfortable using this ingredient, or just don’t want to, you can leave it out of the recipe.

 You can find the entire recipe down below.
 If you make my sweet and sour chicken meatballs, please leave me a comment down below or let me know on Instagram!